x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/apply-or-remove-outlook-web-app-mailbox-policy.md

 4. Click **Save** to save your changes.

-#### Use the Shell to remove an Outlook Web App mailbox policy from an existing mailbox.
+#### Use Exchange Online PowerShell to remove an Outlook Web App mailbox policy from an existing mailbox.

 This example removes the Outlook Web App mailbox policy from mailbox of the user tony@contoso.com.